-A Southern writer recently relocated to Santa Fe, New Mexico, from a small community in the mountains of north Georgia, Diane is a graduate of Georgia State University and received her MFA in Theatre and Film History and Criticism from Columbia University.
-Her second novel, In Wilderness, coming in March 2015 from Penguin Random House's Bantam imprint, is set in this beautiful country, as is her novel-in-progress.
-Her debut novel, The Year the Music Changed: The Letters of Achsa McEachern-Isaacs and Elvis Presley, was published in 2005 by The Toby Press and has been translated into Italian and Japanese.
+A recent transplant to Santa Fe, New Mexico, from the mountains of north Georgia, Diane graduted from Georgia State University and holds an MFA from Columbia University.
+She worked in Atlanta as the theater and film reviewer for that city's morning newspaper, a staff writer for a pioneering ciity magazine, and a freelance writer and editor.
+Her second novel, In Wilderness, recently released from Bantam Books, an imprint of Penguin Random House, has been honored as an Amazon "Best Book" for March 2015 and a Random House Australia "Book of the Month" for April 2015.
+It is set in north Georgia's beautiful mountains, as is her novel-in-progress.
+Her debut novel, The Year the Music Changed: The Letters of Achsa McEachern-Isaacs and Elvis Presley (The Toby Press, 2005t has been translated into Italian and Japanese.

 "A harrowing exploration of desire and obsession, this novel sends two people into a physical and psychological wilderness that becomes stranger and more terrifying the deeper they go."

 –Christina Baker Kline, #1 New York Times bestselling author of Orphan Train

 - "Gorgeous and brutal."–Carla Buckley

 - "Haunting.
 Unforgettable."–William Landay